mistermaxis-zz/cpp-template/README.md

 ## Usage

-Create a new repository as use this repository as a template.
+Create a new repository and use this repository as a template.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.